 Revenues in connection with the 2011 BARDA Contract are recognized either over time or at a point in time.
 Performance obligations related to product delivery generate revenue at a point in time.
-Remaining performance obligations under the 2011 BARDA Contract generate revenue over time, using an input method of costs incurred to date relative to the total estimated costs at completion.
-For the three months ended June 30, 2020 and 2019, the Company recognized revenue of approximately \$0.1 million and \$0.1 million, respectively, on an over time basis.
-For the six months ended June 30, 2020 and 2019, the Company recognized revenue of \$0.1 million and \$0.2 million, respectively on an over time basis.
-In contrast, there was no revenue recognized for product delivery and therefore at a point in time for the three and six months ended June 30, 2020 or 2019.
+Remaining performance obligations under the 2011 BARDA Contract generate revenue over time.
+For the three months ended March 31, 2020 and 2019, the Company recognized revenue of \$0.1 million and \$0.1 million, respectively, on an over time basis.
+There was no revenue recognized for product delivery and therefore at a point in time for either the three months ended March 31, 2020 or 2019.